ReceiptToSheet

 Most receipt scanner apps — Expensify, Shoeboxed, SparkReceipt, Foreceipt — store your data in their own system.
 When you scan a receipt, the merchant, amount, and date are extracted and saved to their dashboard.

 That's fine if their dashboard is where you track expenses.
-But if you use Google Sheets, you now have your data in two places: their app and your spreadsheet.
+If you use Google Sheets, you now have your data in two places: their app and your spreadsheet.
 To get it into Sheets, you either export a CSV and import it manually, or you set up a Zapier automation that may or may not fire reliably.

 What "Automatic" Actually Means